 Update: An alternative to Trello is the open source kanban tool Wekan.

 This article is one of the most popular posts on my Website.
-It was also published at Medium, where you can leave comments and show whether your enjoyed reading.
+It was also published at Medium, where you can leave comments and clap if you enjoyed reading.